22940dev/hugo-frameview/content/projects.md

 Here are some workflows I made that I use myself daily:

+* [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-learn-anything) - Search through all topics in [Learn Anything](https://learn-anything.xyz/).
-* [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) - Allows you to search through my bookmarks and notes on the web instantly.
+* [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) - Search through my bookmarks and notes on the web instantly.
 * [Alfred Ask Create Share](https://github.com/nikitavoloboev/alfred-ask-create-share) - Search through a big list of web submissions (creating reddit threads, stack exchange posts and more).
 * [Alfred Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) - Search through any website on the web (the websites searched for can be extended by community).